 The best bet for tinder is little strips of birch bark.
 Its natural oil content is high, which allows it to burn well even when moist.
 Don’t pack kindling in too tight or there won’t be enough air to allow the flame to burn.

 Practice this process a few times before you go out into the field so you know the right balance between too little and too much tinder.
 This will give you the confidence that you can make this work when and if you ever need this technique to survive.
-In no wood is available, you can also use simple paper and sticks as tinder.
+If no wood is available, you can also use simple paper and sticks as tinder.

 Step 8: Light it Up

 Always start the flame at the top of the log.
 Use a spark from a striker or even a simple lighter to get the fire going.
-Don’t worry if the flame seems to flicker out at first.
-This is actually important to the process.

-Typically, a tiny flame will flash at the top of the log and slowly dissipate.
-There should still be smoke emanating from the wood.
 The goal is to make the log burn from the inside.
 After a few minutes, flames will begin to emerge.
-A swedish torch typically burns 2 to 3 hours without you having to put more wood.
+A Swedish torch typically burns for 2 to 3 hours without you having to put more wood.

-A Few Helpful Videos
+A Few Helpful Videos…

 This video demonstrates an alternative method for building a Swedish Fire Torch, using multiple large sticks, in the event a log is not available.
 Although this isn’t the ideal way to build one because it allows too much air into the structure, it is an interesting alternative.